 Alexander lifted his poised hand from the next button he was about to press with a longing.
 Cautiously, he very gently pressed the intercom button and spoke softly.

-Alexander double checked the auto pilot on their craft and started to head down to meet up with Ashley.
-He stumbled down the narrow corridors of the ship, putting his hand down on railings that wobbled, or in turn gave him a healthy helping of grease.
-He rolled his eyes and wiped his hands on his overalls before finally meeting up with Ashley, who was picking up bottles of cleaning chemicals that laid on the ground in front of a dented shelving unit.
+Alexander double-checked the autopilot on their craft and started to head down to meet up with Ashley.
+He stumbled down the narrow corridors of the ship, putting his hand down on railings that wobbled or, in turn, gave him a healthy helping of grease.
+He rolled his eyes and wiped his hands on his overalls before finally meeting up with Ashley, who was picking up bottles of cleaning chemicals that lay on the ground in front of a dented shelving unit.
 Ashley spied Alexander out of the corner of her eye and pointed at the shelves, to which he returned a queasy smile.

 “Ah shit, Oli is going to be pissed.”
 Alexander said as he wandered over to the rack, running his hands across the dents.